5 Yoga Postures Diabetes Patients Must Try

 4. Padangusthasana (Head to toe pose)

-If you are suffering from diabetes then practicing padangusthasana can be the natural, safe and an effective way to improve your condition.
-It regulates all the symptoms of diabetes and also alleviates stress which is one of the greatest cause of uncontrolled diabetes.
+If you are suffering from diabetes then practicing padangusthasana can be a natural, safe, and effective way to improve your condition.
+It regulates all the symptoms of diabetes and also alleviates stress which is one of the greatest causes of uncontrolled diabetes.
 It is also helpful for hypertension.

 Steps to practice padangusthasana